MawOfTheVoid/Pylette/README.md

 <img src="Example/import_aseprite.png" width=700>

 ## Why use Pylette over built-in palette functionality?
 Many image editing programs allow you to import palettes from images but since they don't focus on it they have a few weaknesses.
-A badly scaled pixelart image has way more colors than meets the eye.
-The original pixelart has only these 7 colors:
+A badly scaled pixel art image has way more colors than meets the eye.
+The original pixel art has only these 7 colors:

 <img src="Example/bold_all.png" width=250>

-But when import a badly resized picture gets imported into pixeleditor, this happens:
+But when import a badly resized picture gets imported into pixel editor, this happens:

 <img src="Example/bold_n_aseprite.png" width=700>